St. Mary's First Nation

 St. Mary's Band or St. Mary's First Nation (Sitansisk Wolastoqiyik) is one of six Wolastoqiyik or Maliseet Nations on the Saint John River in Canada.

 The St. Mary's Band lands comprise two reserves (Saint Mary's # 24, 1 ha; Devon # 30, 131.5 ha).
 The Saint Mary's reserve, established in 1867, lies on the northeast bank of the Saint John River, opposite downtown Fredericton.
 A second, larger reserve, purchased in 1929, lies 3 km NNE of the St. Mary's reservation.
-Recent (2002) acquisitions have expanded the reserve lands to 308 ha.
+Land acquisitions in 2002 expanded the reserve lands to 308 ha before the acquisition of the Howe Street connector, and the former MacLeans Motorsports property on Union Street in 2017 and 2024 respectively.
 Roughly half the members of the St. Mary's First Nation reside on the reserve lands.

-The founding of the 1867 Reserve is attributed to Gabriel Acquin, a Maliseet hunter, guide and interpreter.
+The founding of the 1867 Reserve is attributed to Gabriel Acquin, a Wolastoqew hunter, guide and interpreter.